SvenjaCSch/preppy/README.md

 - https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login
 - https://medium.com/@abed63/flask-application-with-openai-chatgpt-integration-tutorial-958588ac6bdf
 - https://pythonbasics.org/flask-upload-file/
+- ChatGPT Use:
-- ChatGPT for creating the HTML and CSS components from the Figma input as well as for the python part and the javascript file for the flashcards
+    -  creating the HTML and CSS componentsfrom the Figma input (manually finegraded)
+    - flashcards python and javascript (additioan lpart.
+The focus of the paper is the chatbot)
+    - chatbot error handeling